 To notify in due time if an ETA cannot be met

-The coordination body for resolving responsibility disputes between the DMSU and an external software provider is the TCB.
-The TCB is also responsible for establishing, managing, and monitoring the SLA with the external software providers.
+The coordination body for resolving responsibility disputes between the DMSU and an external technology provider is the TCB.
+The TCB is also responsible for establishing, managing, and monitoring the SLA with the external technology providers.

 The delegation and follow-up procedure